 The Court emphasizes that the bail provisions in the Criminal Code “are federal law and must be applied consistently in all provinces and territories” (para.
 6).
 The message is clear: Too many accused are being held unnecessarily in custody before trial, and for those who are granted bail, too many are being subjected to unnecessarily restrictive conditions and forms of release.

 The Court sets out eleven “principles and guidelines” that “should be adhered to when applying the bail provisions in a contested hearing” (para.
 67).
 These principles "also provide the legal backdrop that should guide plans of release to which the parties consent" (para.
 44).

 (a) “Accused persons are constitutionally presumed innocent, and the corollary to the presumption of innocence is the constitutional right to bail.” (para.
 67(a))

 The conceptual starting point for a bail hearing is a consideration of the following constitutional guarantees:

-1) The right to be presumed innocent (s.
+1) The right to be presumed innocent until proven guilty according to law in a fair and public hearing by an independent and impartial tribunal (s.
 11(d) of the Charter); and

 2) The right not to be denied reasonable bail without just cause (s.
 11(e) of the Charter).